-Important: Chill in the refrigerator for at least one night before consuming.
-This is because the eggplant will have time to release its nutrients into the water.
+Important: Chill overnight, at least, before you drink it.
+This is because the eggplant needs time to release its nutrients into the water.
 The lemon juice is important because it enhances the power of the eggplant and gives it a better flavor.

 - Eggplant water with lemon and oatmeal

-- A piece of fruit, either an apple or a banana
+- A piece of fruit, be it an apple or a banana

-- A cup of water with eggplant and lemon, always before every meal
+- A cup of water with eggplant and lemon, always before the meal

 - Grilled chicken breast with cooked vegetables

-- A salad with spinach, tomatoes, tree nuts, and low-fat cheese
+- A salad with spinach, tomatoes, dried nuts, and low-fat cheese

 - A cup of eggplant juice with lemon

 - A salad with protein.
-For example: lettuce, papaya, cherry tomatoes, olive oil, and fish or shredded chicken
+You can make it with lettuce, papaya, cherry tomatoes, olive oil, and fish or shredded chicken

-With these recipes you can start your weight loss process.
+You can start your weight loss process with these recipes.

-Use eggplant to lose weight within a balanced diet
+Use eggplant for weight loss within a well-balanced diet

 However, remember that you should consult a specialist who’ll recommend a food plan that suits your needs if you want to change your eating style.
 You’ll surely be able to eat eggplants in any of them.